-The Shire has commissioned Common Ground Trails to undertake a multi-criteria analysis of options to continue
+The Shire has commissioned Common Ground Trails to undertake a multi-criteria analysis of options to continue the Leeuwin Trail from Dead Finish to Cape Leeuwin.

 The analysis will investigate each trail alignment option and develop recommendations on the basis of performance against cultural heritage , environmental values, trail user experience, constructability, accessibility and costs.
 A Council briefing session will be held in the afternoon of Wednesday 9 March at the Augusta Council Office will be held vitually, Meeting links will be issued on the Shire's website as part of the meeting notice and the Shire's Facebook page.
 Following the briefing session, a report recommending community consultation of preferred trail alignments and construction details will be considered by the Shire Council at the Ordinary Council Meeting on March 23, 2022.